Logo

 This component is really useful when creating complex components.
 You want UiClickEvent to be emmited from the top entity in a component, so users can listen to them.
 This component allows you to do exactly that.

-Another components that might prove useful are:
+Another components that you might find useful are:

 #![allow(unused)]